Wondering if you can rest your prime rib in a cooler?

 Medium – 135°F

-Welldone – 155°F
+Well done – 155°F

-Remove from your hot oven or grill a little bit before your required temperature.
-May people ask if prime rib can stall like brisket, it’s unlikely that prime rib will stall as that usually occurs at 160°F – 180°F.
+During the resting process, the internal temp will rise by about 10°F. This is known as carryover cooking.
+Remove from your hot oven or grill a little before your required temperature.
+People may ask if prime ribs can stall like briskets, but it’s unlikely that prime ribs will stall as they usually occur at 160°F – 180°F.

 Is Your Piece Of Meat Bone-In Or Bone-Out?